-Harvard Kennedy School is the global thought leader in public policy and public leadership education.
-But not all learners have the ability to attend courses on our Cambridge campus.
-Delivered fully online, the Public Leadership Credential program equips learners around the world with the skills and knowledge they need to tackle some of today's biggest challenges, advance the public good, and make an immediate impact in their communities.
+Respected as the global thought leader in public policy and public leadership education, Harvard Kennedy School welcomes learners from 124 countries and territories.
+Not all of these learners have the ability to attend courses on our Cambridge campus.
+That’s why the Public Leadership Credential program is delivered fully online, taught by Harvard’s renowned faculty.
+This program equips learners around the world with the skills and knowledge they need to tackle some of today's biggest challenges, advance the public good, and make an immediate impact in their communities.

 Explore how the PLC could make you a more effective leader.